rfwatson/octoplex/README.md

 Octoplex is a Docker-native live video restreamer.

-* Restream RTMP/RTMPS to unlimited destinations
+* Restream live video to unlimited destinations
 * Add and remove destinations on-the-fly
-* Broadcast using OBS or any RTMP encoder
+* Broadcast with OBS - or any RTMP or RTSP encoder
 * Automatic reconnections on drop
-* Web user interface with live metrics and health
+* Automatic TLS certificate generation for RTMPS and RTSPS
-* Terminal UI with live metrics and health
+* Web and terminal UIs with live metrics and health
 * Command-line interface for scripting and automation

 ## Table of Contents